hopsoft/job_contracts/README.md

   <img height="50" src="https://user-images.githubusercontent.com/32920/166343064-55f92cdb-c81b-4f85-80a8-167bfda73c85.png"></img>
 </a>

+---

 This effort was partly inspired by a presentation at [Sin City Ruby](https://www.sincityruby.com/) from our friends on the platform team at [Gusto](https://gusto.com/).
-Their presentation validated some of my prior solutions aimed at accomplishing simimlar goals and motivated me to extract that work into a GEM.
+Their presentation validated some of my prior solutions aimed at accomplishing similar goals and motivated me to extract that work into a GEM.